 Much has been made of how films like Wonder Woman, Black Panther, A Wrinkle in Time and Crazy Rich Asians took people from underrepresented groups and placed them at the heart of big Hollywood productions.
 There has been a very welcome sea change here and each of these movies deserves to be celebrated.
 By this rationale Spider-Man: Into the Spider-Verse deserves equal fanfare though, if not more.
 Here we have a black superhero, a Japanese one, a middle aged one and a female one (and a farmyard animal one but that’s less of an issue).
 Gwen Stacey, or Spider-Gwen as she is known, is a brilliant female role model, showing strength and intelligence in totally feminine ways.
-The less than progressive hot-panted Harley Quinn has been the lady cosplay of choice of late but expect that to change on the back of this.
+The less than progressive hot-panted Harley Quinn has been the lady cosplay of choice for comic book festivals of late but expect that to change on the back of this.

 Beyond this Aunt May has also had a complete reinvention being presented here as an integral part of the crime fighting activities, kind of like Batman’s Alfred.